hsnu114324/lucc/README.md

     ./test.sh

-The resuly of the test:
+The result of the test:

     result: 49